MChorfa/aegisguard/README.md

 ## Core Mission

-AegisGuard is a **multi-tenant**, **secure**, and **scalable** cloud service designed for managing and deploying OCI-compliant artifacts such as container images, machine learning models, and WASM components.
+AegisGuard is a **multi-tenant**, **secure**, and **scalable** service designed for managing and deploying OCI-compliant artifacts such as container images, machine learning models, and WASM components.
 By integrating **Ethereum-inspired gas metering**, environmental impact tracking, and TRL-based data sensitivity compliance, AegisGuard offers a flexible, production-ready architecture tailored for diverse deployment scenarios.

 ## Features